 If you really want to age-proof your résumé, you must clean out your closet of outdated terminology and skills and let go of the bell-bottom language.
-When your résumé has terminology like typewriter, Blackberry, or fax, it’s a dead giveaway for your age.
+When your résumé has terminology like typewriter, or Blackberry, it’s a dead giveaway for your age.

 It is important that you show you are up to date on the latest industry trends, technology, and terminology.
 Review your résumé and remove or replace outdated terminology and skills.

 The proper terminology is extremely important as it relates to keywords and the ATS (Applicant Tracking System).
-If you are not familiar with the ATS, no worries, I will be releasing an article on the ATS soon.
 The ATS can make or break your chances of getting your résumé into the hands of a real live person/decision-maker.